rust-lang/rust/src/doc/rustc-dev-guide/src/building/bootstrapping.md

 version.

-This is exactly how `x.py` works: it downloads the current `beta` release of rustc, then uses it to compile the nightly compiler.
+This is exactly how `x.py` works: it downloads the current `beta` release of rustc, then uses it to compile the new compiler.
 The beta release is called `stage0` and the newly built compiler is `stage1` (or `stage0 artifacts`).
 To get the full benefits of the new compiler (e.g. optimizations and new features), the `stage1` compiler then compiles _itself_ again.
 This